Ruppeiner geometry and thermodynamic phase transition of the black hole in massive gravity

-In addition, the dRGT massive gravity theory also admit the black hole solution in the case of a negative effective cosmological constant.
+In addition, the dRGT massive gravity theory also admits the black hole solution in the case of a negative effective cosmological constant.
 In the literature \cite{Vegh:2013sk}, Vegh developed a nontrivial black hole solution in four dimensional massive gravity with a negative cosmological constant.
 He found that the mass of graviton behaves like a lattice excitation and exhibits a Drude peak in the dual field theory within the framework of gauge/gravity duality.
-The feature that massive gravity in AdS background introducing the momentum dissipation in the dual boundary field theory attract great of interests on the application of gauge/gravity duality, such as study on the temperature dependence of the shear viscosity to entropy density ratio\cite{Hartnoll:2016tri}, the holographic plasmon relaxation\cite{Baggioli:2019aqf}.
+The feature that massive gravity in AdS background introducing the momentum dissipation in the dual boundary field theory attract great interests in the application of gauge/gravity duality, such as the study on the temperature dependence of the shear viscosity to entropy density ratio \cite{Hartnoll:2016tri}, the holographic plasmon relaxation\cite{Baggioli:2019aqf}.
 Later, it was generalized to study the corresponding thermodynamical properties and phase structures\cite{Cai:2014znn,Xu:2015rfa}.
-More black hole solutions and their thermodynamical properties in dRGT massive gravity in AdS background are investigated\cite{Ghosh:2015cva,Do:2016abo,Li:2016fbf,Ning:2016usb}.
+More black hole solutions and their thermodynamical properties were addressed in arbitrary dimensional dRGT massive gravity theory with diverse corrections or matters\cite{Mirza:2014xxa,Hendi:2015bna,Do:2016abo,Li:2016fbf,Ning:2016usb}.
 One of the most prominent features that the thermodynamical behaviors of dRGT massive gravity have provided is that the so-called small/large black hole phase transition for the charged AdS black holes always exist, no matter the horizon topology is spherical $(k = 1)$, Ricci flat $(k = 0)$ or hyperbolic $(k =-1)$\cite{Ghosh:2015cva,Hendi:2017fxp}.
 This is the significant difference that the Van der Waals-like phase transition was usually only recovered in a variety of spherical horizon black hole backgrounds.
 Subsequently, the abundant thermodynamical behaviors of the black holes in dRGT massive gravity were investigated, such as the reentrant phase transitions, tricritical point\cite{Zou:2016sab,Zhang:2017lhl,Liu:2018jld,Chaloshtary:2019qvv}.
 It is also suggested that the phase transition of the dRGT black holes could relate to the Quasinormal mode\cite{Prasia:2016fcc,Zou:2017juz} or the holographic entanglement entropy\cite{Zeng:2015tfj}.